Tegel: History

 The Tegel Palace (or Humboldt Palace), originally a Renaissance manor house from 1558 and a hunting lodge of Elector Frederick William of Brandenburg, was bequeathed to the Humboldt family in 1797.
 Alexander von Humboldt and Wilhelm von Humboldt lived here for several years.
 In 1824 Wilhelm had the palace rebuilt in a Neoclassical style by Karl Friedrich Schinkel.
 In the park is a tomb, where Alexander, Wilhelm, and other members of the Humboldt family are buried.
-From 1927 until 1931 Tegel Palace was the site of a sanatorium, founded by the psychoanalyst Ernst Simmel (1882-1947).
+From 1927 until 1931 Tegel Palace was the site of a sanatorium, founded by the psychoanalyst Ernst Simmel (1882–1947).

 From 1898 on Tegel was the seat of the Borsig-Werke steam locomotive manufacturing company until it moved to Hennigsdorf in Brandenburg in 1931.

 Between 1930 and 1934 an artillery firing range in the district was used by the Verein für Raumschiffahrt (Society for Space Travel) for experiments with liquid-fueled rockets.
 The principal names involved were its leader Rudolf Nebel and other staff members Hermann Oberth and Wernher von Braun.

+During World War II, Tegel was the location of a subcamp of the Sachsenhausen concentration camp, and a Nazi prison with several forced labour subcamps in the region.

 Tegel was the site of a medium wave broadcasting station from 1933 to 1948.
 A wire hung in a wooden tower served as an antenna.
 This tower was demolished as part of the construction of Tegel International Airport at the end of 1948.